tonytvo/blog-generator/content/blog/tools-of-titans/index.md

   - Turkish kettlebell get-up
   - kettlebell goblet squat

-## Breathing
+### Breathing
   - combining exercises with breathing
     - Do as many pushups as possible in one set.
 Stop short of failure.
 Note down how many you did and rest for 30 minutes.
     - Repeat the following 40 times: maximum inhale followed by a 'let go' exhale - dropping your chest sharply
     - on the final round, inhale, exhale, then do another set of pushups.
 See if you can do more pushups after this.

+### Mobility
+  - requires that you demonstrate strength throughout the entire range of motion, including the end ranges.
+  - Kelly Starrett: try squatting to the ground while keeping your feet and knees together.
+This indicates your mobility in the motion range in your hip and ankle.
+  - Recommend doing light, narrow-stance overhead squats in combination with cossack squats as a way of improving your mobility in these areas.
+  - Keep the heels flat on the ground, your knees directly above your toes, and your hips as close to the ground as possible when you switch.
+  - Cow stretch (aka cat-cow or cat camel in yoga).
+Spend as much time as you can in a low lunge and work on shoulder rotation using the Burgener warm-up.

 ## Recovery
 - hyperthermic conditioning, aka calculated heat exposure.